alperx4w/wav-file-filtering/README.md

 Audio Cropping: Precise cutting of WAV files by start/stop seconds.

 Format Support: Handles Mono and Stereo WAV files.
+(To do)

 ## Installation